codingrex/Long-Term-Auronomy/README.md

  <br />

- * We train a semantic segmentation network which using the surrounding context to generate segmentation mask for glasswall
+ * Training a semantic segmentation network which using the surrounding context to generate segmentation mask for glasswall

    **The glasswall segmentation mask from our trained model**